Redacted-Team/4350_002_Fall23_Tetris/README.md

 #### Fall 2023, East Tennessee State University

 ### Overview:
-This is a microservice that returns game info in JSON format to the [[Redacted] Project](https://github.com/Redacted-Team/4350_002_Fall23_BucStop).
+This is a microservice that returns Tetris game info to Bucstop

 ### Project Structure:
-* The application handles HTTP calls in the microController.cs file in the /GameMicroServer/Controllers directory.
+* The application handles HTTP calls in the Tetris.cs file in the /Tetris/Controllers directory.
-* It only handles an HTTP Get call to the path /Micro.
-So if the application was running locally, you would call [http://localhost/Micro](http://localhost/Micro).
+* It only handles an HTTP Get call to the path /Tetris.
+So if the application was running locally, you would call [http://localhost/Tetris](http://localhost/Tetris).
-* This application is deployed alongside the BucStop project with docker compose, see [[Redacted] Project](https://github.com/Redacted-Team/4350_002_Fall23_BucStop) for more details.
+* This application is deployed alongside the BucStop project with docker compose, see [BOBBY Project](https://github.com/chrisseals98/BOBBY) for more details.

 ### Help
 For more documentation on how to run locally and how to set up deployments, see the google docs below: